Changissnz/selfinterest/README.md

 the rule, and the second context is that of the question of agreement on the established rule (the artificial axiom).
-It is a difference that is nuanced in comparison to marked polarity, but its mention stresses the importance of the existence of the predominant or the official rule and the alternative, that of relative resistance.
+It is a difference that is nuanced in comparison to marked polarity, but its mention stresses the importance of the existence of the predominant or the official rule with the alternative, that of relative resistance.
 The artificial axiom, in this description's use, has the meaning of a rule greatly accepted, not one held by exactly one specific sentient being.
 Suppose that any sentient